Nabil-SLF/EVPN-VXLAN-Datacenter-Nokia-SRL/README.md

 ## 🔗 7.
 All-Active Multihoming (EVPN ESI)
 Servers are connected to both leafs using **LACP (802.3ad) port-channels**.
-By configuring an Ethernet Segment Identifier (ESI, e.g., `00:00:00:00:00:11`) and `bgp-instance 1`, both `leaf1` and `leaf2` operate in an **Active-Active** state for the same server.
+By configuring an Ethernet Segment Identifier (ESI, `00:00:00:00:00:11`) and `bgp-instance 1`, both `leaf1` and `leaf2` operate in an **Active-Active** state for the same server.
 This allows load balancing and eliminates single points of failure.

 ## ✅ 8.
 Verification & Failover Testing
 ### Sub-second Failover (0% Packet Loss)